wullm/VELOCIraptor-STF/doc/developer.rst

 -------------------
 To standardise codestyles, **Clang-format-3.8** is used to reformat source code.
 The rules are present in **.clang-format**.

-.. note:: To generate the codelint results of a specific file to a terminal, execute clang-format -assume-filename=.clang-format "$TEST_FILE".
+.. note:: To generate the codelint results of a specific file to a terminal, execute<br/>clang-format -assume-filename=.clang-format "$TEST_FILE"<br/>$TEST_FILE is a variable for the relative path of a target file.

 .. _compilationtests: